woctezuma/steam-hype/data/README.md

 ### Wishlists

-The file `top_wishlists.json` is a manual compilation of [the top 100 most wishlisted upcoming Steam games](https://store.steampowered.com/search/?filter=popularwishlist)
+The file `top_wishlists.json` is a manual compilation of [the top 200 most wishlisted upcoming Steam games](https://store.steampowered.com/search/?filter=popularwishlist)
-(the first four pages), as of August 16, 2019.
+(the first eight pages), as of August 16, 2019.

 ### Followers